bamerf/DrugDiary_App/README.md

-Drug Diary APP for logging all your experiences on different substances.
+Drug Diary App for logging and tracking all your experiences on different substances.

-Made Ruby and Active Records
+Made with Ruby and Active Records

 You can check out the app here: